 Ethical Food & Drink Gift Ideas

 For chocolate lovers, Seed & Bean Chocolate is the one to go for.
-As well as coming in loads of delicious flavours, like Cornish Sea Salt or Lemon & Cardamom, their entire range is fairtrade, vegan, and certified organic as standard.
-What’s more the packaging is fully recyclable and home compostable.
+The chocolate comes in loads of delicious flavours, like Cornish Sea Salt or Lemon & Cardamom.
+Their entire range is also fairtrade, vegan, and certified organic as standard.
+What’s more, the packaging is fully recyclable and home compostable.
 Find it from £2.99 for a bar at Ethical Superstore, and look out for boxes of truffles and gift sets too.

 Percol’s certified organic and fairtrade ground coffee makes a great ethical gift idea.
 As well as tasting delicious, and being vegan, Percol’s ground coffee packaging is plastic-free and completely home compostable.
-After you’ve finished your coffee, you can place the bag in your home composter as the packaging is derived from a range of natural products such as paper, plant fibres, and eucalyptus wood pulp.
+After you’ve finished your coffee, you can place the bag in your home composter.
+Here the packaging will naturally decompose as it is derived from a range of natural products such as paper, plant fibres, and eucalyptus wood pulp.
 Find it at Ethical Superstore for around £4.75 a bag.

 Want to gift someone some really nice tea?
-I really rate Teapigs, especially their seasonal blends, which really elevate tea time.
+I really rate Teapigs.
+Their seasonal blends in particular really elevate tea time.

 Teapigs have all the certifications.
-They are a certified B Corp, which is a certification that recognises businesses that meet the highest standards of verified social and environmental performance, public transparency, and legal accountability, and help build a more inclusive and sustainable economy.
+They are a certified B Corp.
+This is a certification that recognises the businesses that meet the highest standards of verified social and environmental performance, public transparency, and legal accountability.
+B Corp status helps build a more inclusive and sustainable economy.
 They are also Rainforest Alliance certified, and a certified Living Wage Employer.

-Their packaging is also entirely plant-based, which means that the outer carton is fully recyclable, the used tea temples can be composted with your local food waste collection, and even the inner bag, which looks like plastic, is home compostable.
+Tea Pigs packaging is also entirely plant-based.
+This means that the outer carton is fully recyclable.
+The used tea temples can also be composted with your local food waste collection.
+And even the inner bag, which looks like plastic, is home compostable.
 Shop the range at your local supermarket, or buy online from Planet Organic, from just £3.95.

 Earlier this year, I wrote how Small Beer is one of the UK’s eco-friendliest breweries.
 If you didn’t catch the article, Small Beer makes great tasting, low ABV vegan beers, and is committed to saving water in an otherwise wasteful industry.
 It typically requires 8-10 pints of water to brew a single pint of beer.
 However, the environmentally conscious people at Small Beer have got that down to just 1 and a half pints of water per pint.
 And like Teapigs, are a certified B Corp.